 Once you’ve passed your final exams and gained your BDS degree, the next step is to apply for foundation training.

 Recent graduates from UK dental schools must complete a foundation training programme, which lasts one year.
-After successfully completing the course, they are eligible to hold a Health Board list number, which allows dentists to work as associates or principals in NHS general dental practice.
+After successfully completing the course, they are eligible to hold a Health Board list number, which allows Dentists to work as associates or principals in NHS general dental practice.

-NES co-ordinates foundation training and provides funding for trainees.
+NHS Education for Scotland (NES) co-ordinates foundation training and provides funding for trainees.
 Find out more on the NES website.

-Core and Specialty training
+Core and Specialty Training

 Dental Core Training (DCT) is a flexible training programme of between one and three years following on from foundation training.
 Recruitment to DCT posts in Scotland normally takes place once a year in April/May.